Corporation Associates Seed Grant

 Previous Grant Recipients

-ACS Universiti Sains Malaysia Student Chapter: a one-day workshop entitled “Bridging the Gap between Industry and Chemical Graduates,” involving industry experts sharing their knowledge with the students.
+Malaysia International Chapter: One day workshop entitled “Bridging the Gap between Industry and Chemical Graduates”.